Italy's Monti calls for "radical reforms" in campaign launch

 “Italy needs radical reforms.
 Radical reforms for those who are outside protected interest groups, and for young people who cannot find work because others are over-protected,” the economist said at the launch of his campaign for the February 24-25 vote.

-In an interview with the premier on Sunday, daily Corriere della Sera said Monti planned to try to modify a labour reform that was watered down during a lengthy passage through parliament last year.
-Monti said only that nothing had been decided.
+In an interview with the premier on Sunday, daily Corriere della Sera said Monti planned to try to modify a labor reform that was watered down during a lengthy passage through parliament last year.
+[ID:nL5E8NR7VC] Monti said only that nothing had been decided.

 In his speech Monti said he would push for a “drastic reduction” of the number of parliamentarians and a rearrangement of the Italian state to make it “less onerous”.
 Such reforms have long had broad cross-party support, but have stalled in parliament.